DonnchaC/onionbalance/docs/design.rst

    included in the master descriptor.

 It should be possible for two or more independent management servers to publish descriptors for a single onion service.
-The servers woulds publish independent descriptors which will replace each other on the HSDir system..
+The servers would publish independent descriptors which will replace each other on the HSDir system..
 Any difference in introduction point selection between descriptors should not impact the end user.